List of The Texas Chainsaw Massacre (franchise) characters: Kirk

 Pam's boyfriend and Sally's friend.
 Kirk and Pam decide to go to a creek Franklin told them about, but it has dried up.
 Kirk then decides to go into the Sawyer house, thinking that they could give them gas in exchange for a guitar.
 While in the house, Leatherface bashes his head in with a large hammer.

 Pam

 Kirk's girlfriend and Sally's friend.
 Pam shows an interest in horoscopes, and is somewhat superstitious.
 Pam and Kirk, after discovering a creek they intended to swim in dried up, discover the Sawyer house.
-After Kirk goes in and doesn't go out, Pam ventures in.
+After Kirk goes in and doesn't go out (having been killed by Leatherface with a hammer), Pam ventures in.
 She discovers furniture made out of skeletons and begins screaming, attracting the attention of Leatherface.
 Leatherface impales her on a hook and cuts Kirk's corpse to pieces in front of her.
 Jerry later discovers her locked in a freezer, barely alive; Leatherface kills him and stuffs her back in.